akliek/42HN_philosophers/README.md

 make
 ```
 # Run
-After that open a terminal in current folder and run following command:
+After insatalation you can run simulation by runing following command:
 ```
 ./philo <number_of_philosopher> <time_to_die> <time_to_eat> <time_to_sleep> [number_of_times_each_philosopher_must_eat]
 ```